build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 In the previous chat example, you would have waited for a few seconds to get the entire output.
 This is because the process is completely synchronous - invoke the model and wait for the *complete* response.

-[InvokeModelWithResponseStream](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client.InvokeModelWithResponseStream) API that allows us to adopt an *asynchronous* approach - also referred to as **Streaming**.
-This is useful if you want to display the response to the user or process the response as it's being generated - this provides a "responsive" experience to the application.
+[InvokeModelWithResponseStream](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client.InvokeModelWithResponseStream) API allows us to adopt an *asynchronous* approach - also referred to as **Streaming**.
+This is useful if you want to display the response to the user or process the response as it's being generated; this provides a "responsive" experience to the application.

 To try it out, we use the same prompt as in the content generation example, since it generates a response long enough for us to see streaming in action.